Weather forecast, cold returns, rains and snowfalls at low altitudes: that’s where-breakinglatest.news-Breaking Latest News

 Between Sunday and Monday there may be some small decreases in some sections of the South and Center, but this only due to the transit of a perturbation which, in addition to the rains, will obviously limit solar radiation.
 However, temperatures will still remain above average everywhere.

-According to 3bmeteo, on Sunday there will be rain and showers throughout the North and in Tuscany «with thunderstorm episodes between Levante Ligure and Versilia.
+According to 3bmeteo, tomorrow there will be rain and showers throughout the North and in Tuscany «with thunderstorm episodes between Levante Ligure and Versilia.
 By evening rainfall which will also involve Sardinia, Lazio, Umbria and internal Abruzzo.

+Greater clearings in the south and in the middle-lower Adriatic.
+Snowfalls in the Alps above 1000-1200m, above 1500-1600 in the central-northern Apennines.